psss/did/docs/contribute.rst

 Merging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pull request merging is done by maintainers who have a good
+Pull request merging is done by one of maintainers who have a good
 overview of the whole code.
+Maintainer who will take care of
+the process will assign themselves to the pull request.
-Before merging a pull request it's
-good to check the following:
+Before merging it's good to check the following:

 * New test coverage added if appropriate, all tests passed
 * Documentation has been added or updated where appropriate